-Presenting quality burgers at McDonald's prices is Better Burger.
-The menu might be simple (hamburger, cheeseburger, double cheeseburger or a vege-friendly mushroom burger), but the food is simply divine!
+Better Burger's menu might be simple (hamburger, cheeseburger, double cheeseburger or a veggie-friendly mushroom burger), but the food is simply divine.
 Grab a burger for around the $5 mark or opt for the $11.50 cheeseburger combo—what a steal!

 Satya South Indian Restaurant

-With four locations Auckland-wide, Satya South Indian Restaurant is a tasty option for dinner and drinks (BYO is available) when you don't want to spend yo dollar billz.
+With four locations Auckland-wide, Satya South Indian Restaurant is a tasty option for dinner and drinks (BYO is available) when you don't want to spend your money.
 You can enjoy a night out here for around $20.
 We thoroughly suggest you splash out and order an entrée of dahi puri (an Indian street food snack).

 Freeman & Grey

-“There’s no such thing as a cheap meal in Ponsonby!” we hear you cry.
-Wrong!
-Freeman & Grey serve $4 pizza across lunchtime and dinnertime every day.
-Better yet, they have a $10 express lunch menu offering the likes of torilla, sammies and fettuccine pasta.
+“There’s no such thing as a cheap meal in Ponsonby,” we hear you cry.
+Wrong.
+Freeman & Grey serve $5 pizza across lunchtime and dinnertime every day.
+Better yet, they have a $12 express lunch menu offering the likes of tortilla, sammies and fettuccine pasta.